sns3/sns3-satellite/README.md

 *note : Installing mercurial will be necessary anyway if you plan on installing NS3 using Bake.*

 Before installing NS3, you will need to tell Bake how to find and download the SNS3 extension module.
-To do so, you will have to create a ''contrib'' folder inside the newly acquired ''bake'' folder:
+To do so, you will have to create a **contrib** folder inside the newly acquired **bake** folder:

 ```
 	$ cd bake